Game Show Congress: GSC 3

 Moving to Burbank, California in 2004, the third Congress moved to a multi-day format and added additional competition formats such as Paul Paquet's SmartyPants tournament and The Game Show Home Game Tournament.
 There was also an official Jeopardy! test and tryout.
 This session also marked the first time the Ralph Edwards Career Community Service Award and the Bill Cullen Career Achievement Award were presented.
-The Edwards award was accepted by son Gary Edwards on Ralph's behalf, while the Cullen award went posthumously to Bill Cullen (with his widow Anne accepting on his behalf).
+Gary Edwards, his son accepted the Edwards award on Ralph's behalf, while the Cullen award went posthumously to Bill Cullen (with his widow Anne accepting on his behalf).
 Guest speakers honoring Edwards and Cullen included Bob Barker, Dick Clark, Jack Narz, Tom Kennedy, Jayne Meadows and Betty White.
 Don Pardo and Kitty Carlisle also gave taped tributes.

 GSC 4

-The fourth Congress in 2005 was heavily devoted to a remembrance of the longtime show Concentration and featured panel discussions with producer Norman Blumenthal and undefeated champion Ruth Horowitz.
-Monty Hall was presented with the Edwards Award recognizing his long career as both a game show host, producer and philanthropist while the Cullen Award was presented to brothers Jack Narz and Tom Kennedy.
+The fourth Congress in 2005 was heavily devoted to remembering the longtime show Concentration and featured panel discussions with producer Norman Blumenthal and undefeated champion Ruth Horowitz.
+Monty Hall was presented with the Edwards Award recognizing his long career as both a game show host, producer and philanthropist.
+In contrast, the Cullen Award was presented to brothers Jack Narz and Tom Kennedy.
 Guest speakers included comedian Shelley Berman, actress-comedian Pat Carroll, announcer John Harlan, modern era emcees Todd Newton and Guillermo Huesca, producer Stu Billett, and talent coordinator Jean Brown.
 Betty White, Carol Merrill and Michael Davies gave taped tributes.
 Jeopardy! was also recognized in five of the Congress' categories.